calderajs/caldera-react/README.md

 renderCalderaApp(<App />);
 ```

-Then, run the app using `node -r caldera app.js`.
+Then, run the app using `node app.js`.

 A few other examples [here](https://github.com/calderajs/caldera-examples) demonstrate features like shared state, database usage, and session persistence.